CSanders000/azure-network-protocols/README.md

 <img src=https://github.com/CSanders000/azure-network-protocols/assets/161166823/ca1430ef-251e-4429-bc73-00f9b2caf9b9"/>
 </p>
 <p>
-Once we save the changed to the rule we can go back to our VM1 connection and observe that the normal request and reply activity in Wireshark has resumed and the command prompt will show we're receiving a reply from VM2.
+Once we save the change to the rule we can go back to our VM1 connection and observe that the normal request and reply activity in Wireshark has resumed and the command prompt will show we're receiving a reply from VM2.
 We can then press "Ctrl + C" to stop the ping.
 </p>
 <br />